 Being at university as a young adult usually means going through several changes, some of which can be demanding on you both physically and mentally.
-It is also very likely you are in the life phase of adolescence, which itself can be defined by change, struggle, dilemma, discomfort, fatigue, and disorientation, but also courage, quest for independence, new responsibilities, increased capability, growth and reinvention.
+You are in the life phase of adolescence, which can be defined by change, struggle, dilemma, discomfort, fatigue, and disorientation, but also courage, quest for independence, new responsibilities, increased capability, growth and reinvention.

 Make a good start

-Arriving in a new city and starting a new course of study is exciting, but it might also feel daunting and unfamiliar.
-In itself, this is perfectly normal and should be expected – after all, the whole idea is to step outside your comfort zone and extend your capacity for work and life.
+Arriving in a new city and starting a new course of study is exciting, but might also feel daunting and unfamiliar.
+This is perfectly normal and should be expected – after all, the whole idea is to step outside your comfort zone and extend your capacity for work and life.

-Wherever you are from, take some time to settle in, participate in activities, make friends and be sure to look out for each other, yourself and your welfare so that you stay happy and healthy, and get the most out of your time at University College Utrecht.
+Wherever you are from, take some time to settle in, participate in activities, meet new people and be sure to look out for each other.

 Share your experiences

-What might start as a private and personal reflection on what we are experiencing, can often convert into new and useful insights when we talk about it with others, and can also lead to a sense of validation.
+Private and personal reflections on what we are experiencing, can often convert into new and useful insights when we talk about them with others, and can also lead to a sense of validation.
 Equally, our own perceptions can be challenged by talking, by which we learn new ways of looking at things and develop extra coping strategies.

 Talking, reflecting and sharing have a very important place at University College Utrecht, and there are ample opportunities to find listeners and discussion partners, both here on campus and within a few minutes bike ride.